How to Survive a Writing Workshop

 The feedback you receive will likely contain a lot of personal preference and opinion.
 That’s fine and worth considering, but should hold less weight than more concrete advice about plot and mechanics.
 If you write a horror story and someone tells you to omit the squirm-inducing scene with the bloody worms because they don’t like horror, you should probably chalk that up to mere personal taste.

 Once you gather the most important points from the sea of voices, it’s time for another revision.
 Even if you receive a surge of negative feedback, your story can still be saved.
 That’s the beauty of writing and revising.

 Take the advice, learn from it, fix the issues, and if you’re not confident, try workshopping it again down the road.
 If it feels like a lost cause, set it aside for a few months and start something else.
-Sometimes letting your work rest a while can allow you to see it with fresh eyes.
+Sometimes giving your work a time-out for a bit can allow you to see it with fresh eyes later.
 And chances are, what you learned will translate into your next story being a better one.

 If you want to be a good writer, and I suspect you do, you must expect criticism along with the praise.
 Workshopping is a perfect venue to experience this, and once you take a breath and reassess your work, you’ll find it does make you a bit better each time.
 And that’s priceless.